SashaTheRed/oblivion-lost-remake-english-translation/readme_olr.txt

 2. When you move to a level changer, an autosave is created.
 If this autosave crashes when you load it, use a save from earlier The X-Ray Engine can be a very curious anomaly that can give the Zone pause sometimes.
 3. Keep persisting with the game.
 It's unlikely, but some quest givers can die, or you can become hostile to them somehow, so save OFTEN.
 4. Some quests may be disrupted due to the ALife AI system having a meltdown.
 If you experience something like this, reload an earlier save.
 5. Sometimes, if you search corpses at MedPribor or the Swamps, the game might crash.
 Take things one at a time instead of all at once in these areas if you experience crashes.
+(This may have been fixed in fixx 25.)
 6. The game can't be started if there are more than 1500 saves (engine limit).
 7. Don't sell or use the ammo given to you by Toad for Weasel.
 If you do, the quest will fail, and you will have to reload an earlier save.
 Additionally, don't sell the artifact Weasel gives you - you need to do the quest turn-in with it.
 8. How do you complete the first task?
 You need to be stealthy.
 Try sneaking through the bushes, and watch the soldiers with your binoculars.
 When the sentry guard isn't looking, run to the next bush.
 Don't forget about the patrol on the road.